RanvierMUD/ranviermud/docs/extending/areas/quests.md

 power of entity scripting.
 You can see more detailed documentation on scripting in [Scripting](scripting.md).

+While the `queststart` behavior will handle this for you, it is a good idea to understand how such a script may work 'under the hood'.
+Here is a straightforward example of how to programmatically give a quest.

 In this example, we will implement giving the player a quest (The "Find a Weapon" quest from above) when they enter a room.